-Join Michael Lehman for an in-depth discussion in this video Querying data, part of Using Windows Azure with Windows Phone 8.
+Join Michael Lehman for an in-depth discussion in this video Querying data, part of Building Windows Phone 8 Apps with Azure.

 …Now that we've got data into our table, and we're able to update it and…delete it, the last step is to be able to get data out of the table.…And we do that by querying the data.…Now, querying the data in a Windows Azure table…involves creating a table query object in which you can…pass in the type, in our case it's going…to be note model, of the object you want to query.…You can optionally add link .Where and .Select calls…if you want to query a subset of all the data in your table.…And then you have to create a table query segment object.…